aniketh2007/aniketh2007/README.md

 -     I did projects using python for game development
 -     I did GUI projects using tkinter, Pandas
 -     I did a project example blog page using HTML+CSS I learned from a course which I completed on internshala
--    I did a machine Learning Project on Placement Predcition using Supervised Learning learned from a course done from Prinston Smart Engineers
+-    I did a machine Learning Project on Placement Prediction using Supervised Learning learned from a course done from Prinston Smart Engineers